youngbryanyu/titan-health-app/README.md

 #### Running the Frontend (Client)
 Navigate to the `/frontend/` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.

+## Development

+#### Installing New Modules (Dependencies)
+To install a new dependency required, navigate to either the frontend or backend directory, then run `yarn add <module_name>` to install the new module in its desired location.